-Radio emission associated with the development of Extensive Air Showers (EAS) initiated by high energy cosmic rays was investigated in the 1960's 1.
-A flurry of experiments provided initial informations about signals from 10^{17} eV cosmic rays 2, but plagued by difficulties (poor reproducibility, atmospheric effects, technical limitations) efforts almost ceased in the late 1970's to the benefit of ground particle detection and fluorescence.
-With the advent of cosmic ray research involving giant surface detectors as in the Auger experiment 3, the radio detection, with a potential 100% duty cycle and sensitive to the longitudinal development of the showers, is now reconsidered.
-In recent years, with the availability of new electronics, several groups have undertaken the task of reinvestigating the phenomenology of radio pulses ^{4,5} which are in a large extent a terra incognita.
+Radio emission associated with the development of Extensive Air Showers (EAS) initiated by high energy cosmic rays was investigated in the 1960's [1, 2].
+A flurry of experiments provided initial informations about signals from 10^{17} eV cosmic rays [3], but plagued by difficulties (poor reproductibility, atmospheric effects, technical limitations) efforts almost ceased in the late 1970's to the benefit of ground particle detection [4] and fluorescence [5].
+With the advent of cosmic ray research involving giant surface detectors as in the Auger experiment [6], the radio detection, with a potential 100% duty cycle and sensitive to the longitudinal development of the showers, is now reconsidered.
+In recent years, with the availability of new electronics, several groups have undertaken the task of reinvestigating the phenomenology of radio pulses [7, 8, 9] which are in a large extent a terra incognita.
 Using our experiment CODALEMA (COsmic ray Detection Array with Logarithmic ElectroMagnetic Antennas), located at the Nançay radio observatory, firm evidence for a radio emission counterpart of cosmic ray air showers is obtained.

-Current experimental setup has been extensively described along with detection and analysis methods in a previous paper 6 .
-It uses 11 log-periodic antennas of the type constituting the Nançay DecAMetric array (DAM)7 and 4 particle detectors originally designed as prototype detectors for the Auger array8.
-Seven antennas are equally distributed along a 600 m, East-West line, and 4 other antennas are located on a 85 m side square at the North of this line.
-The antenna signals are band pass filtered (24-82 MHz) and are recorded after RF signal amplification by LeCroy digital oscilloscopes (8-bit ADC, 500 MHz sampling frequency, 10 μ s recording time).
-The four 2.3 m^2 particle detector modules (station) are located on a 7.10^3 m^2 square area around the 4 northern antennas.
-Each station has two layers of acrylic scintillators, read out by a copper housed photomultiplier placed at the center of each sheet.
-The whole experiment is triggered by a fourfold coincidence from those stations in a 600 ns time window, at a rate of 0.7 event per minute.
-Considering the active area of the particle detector array of 7.10^3 m2 and the arrival direction distribution of the shower, a value of 16.10^3 m^2 .sr is obtained for the acceptance, which corresponds to a trigger energy threshold of about 1.10^{15} eV.
+Current experimental setup is shown in Fig. 1 and has been extensively described along with detection and analysis methods in Ref.
+[10].
+It uses 11 log-periodic antennas of the type constituting the Nançay DecAMetric array (DAM) [11] and 4 particle detectors originally designed as prototype detectors for the Auger array [12].

+Figure 1.
+Current CODALEMA setup.
+The particle detectors act as a trigger with a fourfold coincidence requirement.

+The antenna signals are recorded after RF signal amplification (1-200 MHz, gain 35 dB) by LeCroy digital oscilloscopes (8-bit ADC, 500 MHz sampling frequency, 10 μ s recording time).
+To get enough sensitivity with these ADCs, the antennas are band pass filtered (24-82 MHz).
+Each 2.3 m2 particle detector module (station) has two layers of acrylic scintillators, read out by a photomultiplier placed at the center of each sheet.
+The photomultiplier signal and the presence of antenna signals.
+The coincidence between top and bottom layers is obtained within a 60 ns time interval with a counting rate of 200 Hz per station.
+The whole experiment is triggered by a fourfold coincidence from those stations in a 600 ns time window.
+The corresponding rate is around 0.7 event per minute.
+Considering the active area of the particle detector array of 7.103 m2 and the arrival direction distribution of the shower, a value of 16.103 m2.sr is obtained for the acceptance, which corresponds to a trigger energy threshold of about 1.1015 eV.

 For each fourfold coincidence from the particle detectors, the 11 antenna signals are recorded.
 Due to the relatively low energy threshold, only a small fraction of these air shower events is expected to be accompanied by significant radio signals.
-The recognition of the radio transients is made during an offline analysis 6.
+The recognition of the radio transients is made during an offline analysis [10].
 Radio signals are first 37-70 MHz numerically filtered to detect radio transient.
 The maximum voltage is searched in a given time window of 2 μ s width, correlated to the trigger time, and compared to a threshold based on the noise level estimation outside this window.
 If the threshold condition is fulfilled, the arrival time is set at the maximum voltage and the antenna is flagged.
 When at least 3 antennas are flagged, a triangulation procedure calculates the arrival direction of the radio wave using a plane front fit.
 At this level of selection, the couting rate is about one event every two hours.